 “Sven” is unconventional on many levels.
-On the one hand, there would be graphic editing as a long comic strip.
-Each single image represents a small level, with the mechanics of combat games blending with platformer and even shoot’em-up elements.
-But of course the background story itself is pretty crazy too.
-On his way to work, Sven is hired by hellish forces to kill a human being to open a dimension gate into the underworld.
-Of course, Sven has no choice… Or does he?
+On the one hand, there would be the graphic form of a long comic strip.
+Each single image represents a small level, with the mechanics of combat games blending with platformer and even bullet hell elements.
+Of course, the background story itself is pretty crazy too: On his way to work, Sven is hired by hellish forces to kill a human being to open a dimension gate into the underworld.

-Tamagotchis have always been a very special genre.
-The digital pets wanted to be cared for, played with, washed and fed.
-The “Trash Bin Monster” craves food as well, but it is after a very special delicacy: The files on your computers (do not worry, no data will be deleted by the application!).
-In this way the being grows up and after a certain time it even shows some kind of intelligence.
-Now it wants something completely different.
+Virtual pet games have always been a very special genre, where you have care for, play with, wash and feed your creatures.
+The “Trash Bin Monster” craves food as well, but it is after a very special delicacy: The files on your computers (do not worry, no data will be deleted whatsoever).
+As the being grows up, it eventually shows some kind of intelligence and now wants something completely different.
 The only question is if you can and are willing to give it.

 Read more about “Trash Bin Monster”.

-The unconventionality of this game consists in its unusual hybrid genre: “TASball” is not only an indirectly controllable pinball game, but also a programming puzzle and a clicker game.
+The unconventionality of this game consists in its unusual hybrid genre, as “TASball” is not only an indirectly controllable pinball game, but also a programming puzzle and a clicker game.
 You have to program pinball motion algorithms that perform as well as possible in different levels.
-Furthermore, you have to earn money to participate in pinball tournaments.
+Furthermore, you have to earn money to participate in tournaments.
 With the prize money you can then buy new components for the machines to create even better algorithms.
-Ka-chink!

 Read more about “TASball”.